Davtax/arXiv-sorter/README.md

 - `--help` or `-h`: Show the help message and exit.
 - `--verbose` or `-v`: Print the output to the terminal.
 - `--directory` or `-d`: Specify the directory where the keyword files are located.
+The default value is the current directory (`./`).
-The default value is the current directory.
+- `--abstracts` or `-a`: Specify the directory where the abstracts are located.
+The default value is the `abstracts` folder in the current directory (`/abstracts`).
-- `time` or `-t`: Specify the terminal closing time in seconds.
+- `--time` or `-t`: Specify the terminal closing time in seconds.
 The default value is 3 seconds.
-- `--abstracts` or `-a`: Specify the directory where the abstracts are located.
-The default value is the `abstracts` folder in the current directory.
+- `--final` or `-f`: Remove the final time stamp from the markdown file.
 - `--update` or `-u`: Check if there is a new version of the program available in GitHub, and update the program if true.
 (TO BE IMPLEMENTED)
 - `-image` or `-i`: Remove the images to the markdown file.
 The image is the first figure in the abstract.
+- `--date0`: Specify the date of the first mailing list to be sorted.
+The date should be in the format `YYYYMMDD`.
+If the date is not specified, the program will search for the latest file in the `abstracts` folder.
+- `--date0`: Specify the date of the last mailing list to be sorted.
+The date should be in the format `YYYYMMDD`.
+If the date is not specified, this will be the current date.